Aaah…that new home smell.

 The Good News

-This information is only meant to warn you, not make you worry.
+This information is only meant to warn you, not scare you.

 Because along with the sweet smell of fresh carpet, you also get a 12-month warranty with every new construction home you purchase in Kansas City.